wpeterman/ResistanceGA/README.md

 vignette('ResistanceGA_Vignette')  # Opens tutorial in web browser
 ```
 *****
-Once the package is installed, you can further explore the functions by opening the HTML 'Vignette' located in the help files.

 ### Other notes

 In order to use this package, you must have CIRCUITSCAPE installed.
 Version 4.0 or higher is required.
 Official CIRCUITSCAPE releases can be found [**here**](https://code.google.com/p/circuitscape/downloads/list "CS downloads")
-*****

 This approach has been developed from the methods first utilized in Peterman et al. (2014). **_Please cite this paper if you use these methods!_**